LanSang/validities/medium/articles/9-common-mistakes-beginner-data-scientists-make-91255ddd1311.md

 Feature engineering is an art by itself and highly depends on the problem and its complexity.
 It may also require research, interaction with external parties like domain experts: it’s a cycle of trials and errors most of the time.

-**Here’s what to keep in mind**: machine learning algorithms are now commodities that can be used off-the-shelf and at the end of the day, a stable and robust solution is more a matter of smart feature engineering than total brute force.
-So instead of looking for the most sophisticated state-of-the-art model, the solution may lie in building the right features.
+**Here’s what to keep in mind**: machine learning algorithms are now commodities that can be used off-the-shelf and at the end of the day, <quote label="features">a stable and robust solution is more a matter of smart feature engineering than total brute force.
+So instead of looking for the most sophisticated state-of-the-art model, the solution may lie in building the right features.</quote>

 If you want to automatically create features for your tabular data, there’s a fantastic tool specifically designed for this purpose.
 It’s called [featuretools](https://www.featuretools.com/) and it’s opensource.